Heliwrenaid/android-tool/documentation.md

 **Note: To use SAT you must run it with root access (needed to mount files).**\
-**Note: On ANDROID you can operate on mounted image using ONLY TERMINAL !!!**
+**Note: On ANDROID you can operate on mounted image using ONLY TERMINAL !!!**\
+**Note: After flashing a modified system image, it is recommended to resize /system partition**

 ### Naming:
 SPARSE_IMG - source .img file that you want to unpack\